facebook

 We are working to strengthen the local food system, to identify gaps in services, and to provide access to nutritious food for all community members.

-Collectively, we are developing the Fraser Valley Food Connection (FVFC), a network of food system players that share a unified goal of building a community centered around food.
+Collectively, we are developing the Valley Food Connection (VFC), a network of food system players that share a unified goal of building a community centered around food.

-The FVFC will operate out of a central location that will host community-led food programming and will bring people together in an inviting, inclusive and inspiring environment.
+The VFC will operate out of a central location that will host community-led food programming and will bring people together in an inviting, inclusive and inspiring environment.

 Who We Help